Portfolio > Weddings

 In 2018 I designed programs, placecards, and the menu board for a Jewish wedding in northern California.

-The reception was customary and didn't need a timeline printed; the couple didn't desire in-depth bios for their attendants, so I made that content compact.
-However, it was important to the couple to include all the ceremony readings, in both English and Hebrew, to help attendees follow along (especially since the bride's side was not Jewish).
+The couple didn't desire in-depth bios for their attendants so I kept that content compact.
+However, it was important to the couple to include all the ceremony readings in both English and Hebrew to help attendees follow along (especially since the bride's side was not Jewish).